 - and cooking at home more often.

-The goal of my blog and consulting service is to help and inspire you to eat well and cook more.
+The goal of my blog and counseling services is to help and inspire you to eat well and cook more.
 Whether you need help feeding picky eaters, managing your weight, or just some inspiration to get in the kitchen, I am here to help!

 In addition to blogging and consulting, Maria has written and edited hundreds of health and nutrition articles.
 She is currently a freelance writer and recipe developer for the weight loss app LoseIt!
 She also helps maintain CooksAid, a recipe website she founded with a colleague from Tufts.
 CooksAid is an ad-free site that contains hundreds of healthful recipes, over 50 ready-to-go meal plans, and many interesting articles and blog entries.